Get instant support with our search!

 - Open Specify path to Safe Senders List; for example, \\FileServer\sharedfiles\safesenderslist.txt

-- Set this policy to 'enabled' and specify that path to the .txt file that you've just saved in Step 2.
+- Set this policy to 'Enabled' and specify the path to the .txt file that you've just saved in Step 2 above.

 - Set the properties to the following: